onstriqui/GenAside/README.md

 5. **Git (Optional, for contributors):**
   - If you plan to contribute to the project, it's recommended to have Git installed on your machine.
   - Install Git by following the instructions on the [official Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-  - Install the Flutter SDK by following the official [Flutter installation guide](https://flutter.dev/docs/get-started/install).

-2. **Dart SDK:**
-- Flutter relies on the Dart programming language.
-Make sure you have the Dart SDK installed, which usually comes bundled with Flutter.

-3. **IDE (Integrated Development Environment):**
-- We recommend using [Visual Studio Code](https://code.visualstudio.com/) with the [Flutter and Dart extensions](https://flutter.dev/docs/get-started/editor?tab=vscode) for an optimal development experience.
-- Alternatively, you can use [Android Studio](https://developer.android.com/studio) with the Flutter plugin.

-4. **Device/Emulator:**
-- To run and test your Flutter app, you need either a physical device connected to your development machine or a configured emulator.
-- Follow the instructions in the [Flutter documentation](https://flutter.dev/docs/get-started/install) to set up a device or emulator.

-5. **Git (Optional, for contributors):**
-- If you plan to contribute to the project, it's recommended to have Git installed on your machine.
-- Install Git by following the instructions on the [official Git website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 ### Installation
 ```bash